This post is about all the great events and activities in New Orleans during the holiday season.

 Stroll Royal Street where you'll have many, many choices for one of a kind gifts, like vintage clothes, antiques, jewelry, and more.

-Be sure to check out the Arts Market New Orleans in Palmer Park.
-Dates for December 2021 are unconfirmed, but this event will likely take place.
+Be sure to check out the Arts Market New Orleans.
+Dates for December 2021 Holiday Markets are as follows:

 As part of New Orleans' Preservation Resource Center’s Holiday Home Tours, a holiday boutique will usually take place on in mid-Dec.

 Held at the Trinity Episcopal Church at 1329 Jackson Ave., the market typically features items from local artisans and boutiques.

 The market is free to enter, but the Holiday Home Tours does have a fee (see above).
 Dates are unconfirmed for 2021.

 Christmas may be over, but NOLA doesn't stop celebrating until they ring in the new year!

 There are all sorts of events, from free public gatherings to parties in clubs, New Year's cruises, and even events just for kids.
 Take a look below to find what's right for you!